From 18 October 2021

 - Three colleges: Kellogg, Reuben and St Cross

-April 2020: Inital user feedback (proof of concept)
+April 2020: Initial user feedback (proof of concept)

 April to October 2020: Data cleansing